-- (a) The Retailer will send the DNSP a Supply Works Service Order (except in NSW) with Subtype 'Establish Permanent Supply or Establish Temporary Supply or Establish Temporary in Permanent ', - (b) The DNSP will check that any additional paperwork provided at this point is acceptable.
+- (a) The Retailer will send the DNSP a Supply Works Service Order (except in NSW and SA) with Subtype 'Establish Permanent Supply' or 'Establish Temporary Supply' or 'Establish Temporary in Permanent ', - (b) The DNSP will check that any additional paperwork provided at this point is acceptable.
 Providing all paperwork is in order, the DNSP schedules and attempts to connect the supply for the NMI.
 The DNSP provides the Service Order Response to the Initiator, as well as generate the Change NMI CR to update the NMI Status in MSATS. - (c) Participants must be aware that there are jurisdictional differences that impact the order of the field work and therefore the sequence of Service Orders requests. - (A) In some jurisdictions the supply service may need to have been established prior to the Meter Install.
 In this case, the MP could choose to require the Initiator to only send the Service Order once the supply service has been installed or could choose to rely on the fact that they are a Notified Party to a 'Supply Works- Establish Permanent' Service Order, as a trigger for their field work.
 These process sequence details are up to negotiation between participants. - (B) In some Jurisdictions, the DNSP may require the meter to have been installed prior to the supply being established, tested and energised.
 In this case, the DNSP could choose to require the Retailer to only send the Service Order once the meter has been installed or could choose to rely on the fact that they will receive a Notice of Metering Works (NMW) transaction once the metering has been installed, as a trigger for their field work.
-These details are up to negotiation between participants. - (C) In NSW the customer engages a service provider directly (under the Accredited Service Provider Scheme).
-The metering service provider assigned by the Retailer will install the required metering and co-ordinate with the ASP for connection of supply.
+These details are up to negotiation between participants. - (C) In NSW an Accredited Service Provider (ASP) needs to be engaged.
+The metering service provider assigned by the Retailer will install the required metering and co-ordinate with the ASP for connection of supply. - (D) In Victoria, where there has been a deferral of Metering Competition until at least 1 January 2021, both the supply activities and the metering activities are undertaken by the DNSP for mass market connections.
+In the case where both supply and metering works are required, retailers raising both the Supply Service Works and Meter Service Works Services Orders at the same time can be assured of processing with all Victorian distributors.
+Further details and additional options on the approach to managing connection transactions by Victorian distributors are detailed in respective Retailer Handbooks.